ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       his early years working on the production lines, he has taken on senior roles and responsibilities in purchasing and sales.
-During his time as Sales Director, Gareth understands the importance of building strong customer relationships and he drives those values throughout the organisation.
+During his time as Sales Director, Gareth understands the importance of building strong customer relationships and he now drives those values throughout the organisation.
 In 2019 Gareth was appointed Managing Director and since then the company has seen a 20% growth in sales. \